digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Early Access Release Versions
 =============================

-The historical table below lists the Early Access releases of the Participant Query Store that are available.
-Click on the date to download the JAR.
+The historical table below lists the available Early Access releases of the Participant Query Store.
+Click the date to download the JAR.

 +---------------+--------------------------------+
 | Date          | Description                    |